-Canada has exchange agreements with some countries for officials to work in each other’s government departments.
-Government officials coming to work in Canada do not need a work permit, but they must bring a formal letter of agreement if they will be working in Canada here for longer than three months.
+Employees of other governments.
+Canada has exchange agreements with some countries that let officials work in each other’s government departments.
+Government officials coming to work in Canada must bring a formal letter if they will work here for more than three months.

-Diplomats and official representatives of other countries or the United Nations and their staff can work in Canada without a work permit.
+Diplomats and official representatives of other countries or the United Nations and their staff.

 Health care students

-Foreign health care students can do their clinical clerkships or work in Canada short-term without a work permit if:
+Foreign health care students doing clinical clerkships or working in Canada for a short period of time, if:

-- the main purpose of the work is to acquire training,
+- the main goal of the work is training,

 Judges, referees and similar officials

-Members of an armed force from another country can work in Canada without a work permit if they have movement orders stating that they are entering Canada under the terms of the Visiting Forces Act.
+Members of an armed force of another country, if they have movement orders stating that they are entering Canada under the terms of the Visiting Forces Act.

 News reporters, film and media crews

-- film or media crews who are not entering the Canadian labour market.
+- film or media crews who will not enter the Canadian labour market,

-- journalists working for a print, broadcast or an internet news service provider (journals, newspapers, magazines, television shows, etc.,) if the company they work for is not Canadian.
+- journalists who work for a print, broadcast or Internet news service (journal, newspaper, magazine, television show, etc.), if the company they work for is not Canadian,

-- managerial and clerical personnel provided that the event is short-term (6 months or less).
+- managers and clerical staff, as long as the event is short term (six months or less).

-- They are only performing in Canada for a limited period of time.
+- will perform in Canada for a limited period of time,

-- They are not entering into an employment relationship with the Canadian group that has contracted for their services.
+- are not being hired for ongoing employment by the Canadian group that has contracted them and

-- They are not performing in the production of a movie, television or radio broadcast.
+- are not involved in making a movie, television or radio broadcast.

-- foreign-based band or theatre group and their essential crew not performing in a bar or restaurant
+- a foreign-based band or theatre group and their key crew not performing in a bar or restaurant,

-- guest artists within a Canadian performance group for a time-limited engagement
+- guest artists working within a Canadian performance group for a limited time,

-- World Wrestling Entertainment wrestlers (and similar groups)
+- World Wrestling Entertainment wrestlers (and members of similar groups),

-- persons performing at a private event, such as a wedding
+- people who will perform at a private event, such as a wedding,

 - air show performers,

-- film and recording studio users (limited to small groups renting studios who are not entering the labour market and business visitors)
+- film and recording studio users (limited to small groups renting studios who will not enter the labour market, and to business visitors) and

-- persons doing guest spots on Canadian television and radio broadcasts (guest speakers)
+- people doing guest spots on Canadian television and radio broadcasts (guest speakers), such as news programs.

-Guest speakers, commercial speakers or seminar leaders can speak or deliver training in Canada without a work permit as long as the event is no longer than five days.
+Guest speakers, commercial speakers or seminar leaders who speak or give training, if the event is no longer than five days.